BLOG

 What technology helps with growth and scaling?

 Imagine trying to keep track of inventory with a notebook or logging support tickets with sticky notes.
-This method might be okay if you only work with five customers, but these options leave no room for growth.
+This method is okay if you only work with five customers, but these options leave no room for growth.

 The technology you choose for growth and scaling depends on your business\s needs.
 If you are selling material goods, consider what technology you need to track inventory in orders.
 If you work as a software provider, look for a CRM that tracks your clients, which version of your software they have, and their open support tickets.
 Make a list of which of your processes are not currently scalable, and then find software for that need.